Cold Storage Racking/ Shelving System:

 Components of Cold Storage Racks System

-Upright frames are a Warehouse Racking framework that is design to fit into the warehouse design.
-The upright frames are columns that stand upright and go as high as possible to increase on the capacity of the warehouse.
-Holes are then drill into these upright columns at regular intervals so as to mount the load beams.
+Upright frames are a Warehouse Racking framework that is designed to fit into the warehouse design.
+The upright frames are columns that stand upright and go as high as possible to increase the capacity of the warehouse.
+Holes are then drilled into these upright columns at regular intervals to mount the load beams.

-Foot plated, also known as the face plates are usually placed at the base of the columns to increase on the stability of the column.
-These anchor are bolted in to firmly support the columns to the concrete floor.
+Foot plates, also known as face plates are usually placed at the base of the columns to increase the stability of the column.
+These anchors are bolted in to firmly support the columns to the concrete floor.

 Cold Storage Racking/ Shelving System Advantages

 - One big advantage of Warehouse Racking is that it helps to save space.
-The layout in which the racks are build allows to utilizing wasted vertical space.
+The layout in which the racks are built allows for to utilization of wasted vertical space.

-- Warehouse racking system is reliable.
-It allows you to store your material for the large period of time.
+- The warehouse racking system is reliable.
+It allows you to store your material for a large period.

 - It’s much cheaper to employ a racking system than double the square footage of an existing warehouse.

-- Adding a racking system can double and sometimes even triple the amount of materials you’re able to handle in your warehouse.
+- Adding a racking system can double and sometimes even triple the number of materials you’re able to handle in your warehouse.